vdbrink/vdbrink.github.io/projects/bin_day_led_strip_reminder.md

 I have four bin types, and each bin has his own color.\
 I tried to use the same color to light up.

-These are my bin types and the RGB and HEX color codes I use.
+These are my bin types and the RGB and HEX color codes I used in this flow.
+See the animation how this looks like.

 | Bin type  | Bin color | RGB color     | HEX color code |
 |-----------|-----------|---------------|----------------|